Power BI Git Integration and Version Control

 Branching Strategy for BI Teams

-A practical branching model for Power BI development:
+A practical branching model for Power BI development that I have refined across dozens of implementations:

 Feature Branches: Short-lived branches for individual changes.
-A developer creating a new report page creates a feature branch, makes changes in their personal workspace, and submits a pull request to merge into development.
+A developer creating a new report page creates a feature branch (feature/finance-quarterly-report), makes changes in their personal workspace, and submits a pull request to merge into development.
+Feature branches should live no longer than 1-2 weeks.

 Pull Request Workflow

-The pull request process brings accountability and quality control to BI development:
+The pull request process brings accountability and quality control to BI development.
+Here is the workflow I implement for enterprise clients:

 - Developer opens a pull request targeting the development branch